Ings injury news - Latest update as Southampton, England striker goes off

 [ MORE: How to watch PL in the USA ]

-Southampton have lost eight of their last nine games in the Premier League and are badly out of form, as they lost several key players to injury during a pivotal stretch of the season.
+Before their win at Sheffield United, Southampton had lost eight of their last nine games in the Premier League and are badly out of form.

-Just when it looked like their injury fears were easing (Kyle Walker-Peters, Takumi Minamino and Ibrahima Diallo all returned to the starting lineup at Sheffield United) Ings went down with what looked like a groin or right knee injury.
+They lost several key players to injury during a pivotal stretch of the season, and now Ings is out.

-After the game, Southampton boss Ralph Hasenhuttl had the following to say about Ings’ injury.
+Just when it looked like their injury fears were easing (Kyle Walker-Peters, Takumi Minamino and Ibrahima Diallo all returned to the starting lineup at Sheffield United) Ings went down with a muscle injury in his right leg.

-“It’s again it’s a muscle problem.
-It doesn’t look good to be honest,” Hasenhuttl said.
+Southampton boss Ralph Hasenhuttl had the following to say about Ings’ injury, as he has been ruled out until Apri.

-He also added later that Ings will likely be out “for a couple of weeks” with this injury.
+“I think it is a serious one but not too serious,” Hasenhuttl said.
+“I think three weeks it’ll be, expect him back after international break.”

 The England international looked uncomfortable as he hobbled off the pitch at Bramall Lane, as Che Adams replaced him in attack, and this could have been down to Ings being forced to play game in, game out for Saints in recent months.